Are You Recycling Plastic Bottle Caps Correctly? Possibly Not.

 Previously householders were told to remove the plastic caps from drinks bottles and milk cartons before popping them in their recycling bins.

 Removing bottle tops was necessary because plastic recycling plants were unable to recycle plastic bottles with caps on them.
 Lids could jam the processing machines.
-So removing the caps helped to ensure that plastic bottles stood the best chance at being recycled.
+So removing the caps helped to ensure that plastic bottles stood the best chance of being recycled.

 The problem was that as lids are so small, in most cases these loose caps were not getting recycled.
 Most recycling sorting machines reject any plastic narrower than 40mm.
 This means most loose plastic bottle caps end up in landfill or our seas.